 If $20,000 is the only money you have, you should open a $400 account, specially if that account will be your first live account.
 Or a $1000 account maximum, if you are confident enough that you have had enough practice and you know how to trade: Become a Profitable Forex Trader in 5 Easy Steps

-Before I answer this question and before I teach you how to calculate your positions in the way that you don’t risk more 2% with any trade, I want to tell you something which is even more important: Stop Loss
+Before I answer this question and before I teach you how to calculate your positions in the way that you don’t risk more 2% in each position, I want to tell you something which is even more important: Stop Loss

 Let me tell you something frankly and seriously.
-If you don’t set a proper stop loss for your trades, if you hate setting stop loss and if you set stop loss but you move it when you see it is about to be triggered, you will never become a forex trader BECAUSE you lose all the money you have and you will not be able to trade anymore.
-Do yourself and your money a favor: Stay away from forex market if you don’t like to have stop loss for your trades.
-I can not emphasize on the importance of stop loss more than this.
+If you don’t set a proper stop loss for your trades, if you hate setting stop loss and if you set a stop loss, but you move it when you see it is about to be triggered, you will never become a Forex trader BECAUSE you lose all the money you have and you will not be able to trade anymore.
+Do yourself and your money a favor: Stay away from Forex market, if you don’t like to have stop loss for your positions.
+I cannot emphasize on the importance of stop loss more than this.

-Setting a proper stop loss for each trade, is a different story.
+Setting a proper stop loss for each trade is a different story.
 Some traders always consider a constant number of pips for their stop loss positions but this is not correct.
 Stop loss value can be different from time frame to time frame, currency pair to current pair and trade setup to trade setup.
-Stop loss that I choose for a position which is taken based on a trade setup on daily chart, has to be much bigger than the stop loss I have, when I trade using a 15min chart.
-Accordingly the stop loss I have when I trade EUR-GBP is different than the stop loss I set for GBP-JPY.
+Stop loss that I choose for a position which is taken based on a trade setup on daily chart has to be much bigger than the stop loss, when I trade using a 15min chart.
+Accordingly, the stop loss I have when I trade EUR/GBP is different than the stop loss I set for GBP/JPY.

 How to set a proper stop loss (and target) is something that has to be discussed in a different article.
 I have already published an article about this subject: Where Is the Best Place for Stop Loss and Limit Orders?

 Before I show you how you can calculate your position size, let me tell you another thing.
-If a position goes against you and you feel stressed out and you down on your knees and start praying and begging God to return the market and you can get out at breakeven, it means: You have traded with the money that you can not afford to lose and if you lose it, you will be in trouble.
-And you have taken too much risk in your trade and you have not followed money management rules.
+If a position goes against you and you feel stressed out and you down on your knees and start praying and begging God to return the market and you can get out at breakeven, it means: You have traded with the money that you cannot afford to lose, and if you lose it, you will be in trouble.
+And you have taken too much risk in your trade and you have not followed the money management rules.
 And you have not set a stop loss and your account is so close to become margin called.
 If you trade like this, you should know that this is not trading.
 It is something else.
-And if by any chance, market returns and you can get out at breakeven in one trade, you will be trapped in another trade and you will lose all your money.
-But if you follow money management rules and you don’t risk more than 2% of you money in each trade and you set a proper stop loss, when your stop loss becomes triggered you will say, “Well! this is part of the game too.
+And if by any chance, market turns around and you can get out at breakeven in one trade, you will be trapped in another trade and you will lose all your money eventually.
+But if you follow money management rules and you don’t risk more than 2% of you money in each trade and you set a proper stop loss, when your stop loss becomes triggered, you will say, “Well! this is part of the game too.
 Not all my positions are supposed to hit the target.”

 Now I show you how easy it is to calculate your position size.
-Lets say you have a $10,000 account and you have found a trade setup with EUR-USD which has to have a 100 pips stop loss.
-This 100 pips stop loss should equal to 2% of your capital, based on money management rule that says you should not risk more than 2% of your capital in each trade.
+Let’s say you have a $10,000 account and you have found a trade setup with EUR/USD which has to have a 100 pips stop loss.
+This 100 pips stop loss should equal 2% of your capital, based on the money management rule that says you should not risk more than 2% of your capital in each position.

 2% of $10,000 is $200: